About Yuya Tamai

 Professional Perspective

-Learning in Public
+Inquiry in Public

-• Refine my communication through consistent practice.
+• Refine my communication and challenge my own thinking through consistent practice.

 A Legacy of Digital Notes